-HOW CAN LAW FIRMS LEVERAGE SEO?
+CAN LAW FIRMS LEVERAGE SEO?

-In 2020, it is not uncommon to have a website.
+In today's digital world, it is not uncommon to have a website.
 Every firm has a website.
 What everyone isn't doing is paying attention to SEO in order to stand out from the competition.
 A well defined SEO strategy can help you do just that.
 So, if you're wondering why you should be thinking about SEO, here are some important reasons: